 But then Billy has a seizure in a coffee shop.
 Irene can’t

-is cured by surgery.
-But Billy refuses to explain to the
+by surgery.
+But Billy refuses to explain to the police and

-so when Irene tries to kidnap him from the hospital, he
+Irene tries to kidnap him from the hospital, he refuses but

 Billy finds that the